Azure/impact-reporting-samples/Onboarding/Connector/Dynatrace Connector/Scripts/Documentation/PoweshellScriptTsgAndFaq.md

 ### Log line: 'Secret is not created as user did not provide consent.'

-This means that the script did not generate a secret for the 'DynatraceImpactReportingConnectorApp'.
+This means that the script did not generate a secret for the 'DynatraceImpactReportingConnectorApp' or to the custom app id provided while running the script.
 It is required that this app has a secret associated with it, as the secret value is necessary for performing the onboarding steps in Dynatrace.
 This app ID and secret combination is used to acquire the access token for reporting impacts and fetching insights.

 To create the secret, simply re-run the script and provide 'Y' as the input when asked for consent with the following prompt: